Algebraic traversable wormholes: Traversable wormholes

-Therefore if one had a negative energy shock wave, it would violate ANEC and it would be possible to get a traversable wormhole.
-In this case, $\alpha$ becomes negative and the correlation between the two CFTs will get stronger until it diverges, signaling a causal contact \cite{Kawamoto:2025oko} between the two boundaries.
-This point and its relation to the Gao-Jafferis-Wall protocol was emphasized in \cite{Maldacena:2017axo}.
-They primarily considered nearly AdS$_{2}$ geometries but some of the main results can be generalized to higher dimensional black holes too.
-In particular, it was noted that the perturbation to the Hamiltonian that was considered in \eqref{pert. hamil}, can be taken to be an implementation of negative energy shock wave if $t$ goes to infinity appropriately, i.e, so that $\alpha$ is a fixed constant.
-If $hV(t)$ is the double trace deformation (like \eqref{pert. hamil}) then the probe particle we send at times far way from this perturbation from the boundary will have a time advance (as opposed to a time delay as in the case for \eqref{shock 2 point} with positive energy) for the right sign of $h$ and will traverse the wormhole reaching the other boundary.
-To check this one can compute the response of an operator in CFT 1, from a unitary fluctuation of the CFT 2, in the far past from the time the coupling $V$ is turned on, in the presence of $e^{ihV}$.
+They primarily considered nearly AdS$_{2}$ geometries, that is extending the direct computation by Gao, Jafferis and Wall we reviewed earlier, and the main result, that is \eqref{C}, can be generalized to higher dimensional black holes.
+In particular, it was noted that the perturbation to the Hamiltonian that was considered in \eqref{pert. hamil}, can be taken to be an implementation shock wave scenario we discussed above but with a negative energy, as long as $t_{0}$ goes to infinity appropriately, i.e, keeping $\alpha$ constant.
+Let $gV(t)$ be the double trace deformation (like \eqref{pert. hamil}), where $g$ controls the strength of the interaction\footnote{The form of $gV(t)$ will be discussed more generally in the following section.}, then while we take $t_{0}$ to infinity\footnote{Note that $V(t) \neq 0 $ for $t\geq t_{0}$.}, we consider a probe particle that we send at $O(1)$ time from the boundary, far way from the shock wave.
+As opposed to the previous discussion, here the probe does not originate in the far past and emerge in the far future however it will have a time advance (and a time delay in the case of \eqref{shock 2 point} with positive energy) for the right sign of $g$ and will traverse the wormhole reaching the other boundary.